cran-task-views/OfficialStatistics/OfficialStatistics2.md

 -   `r pkg("statcanR")`.
 An R connection to Statistics Canada's Web Data Service.
 Open economic data (formerly CANSIM tables) are accessible as a data frame in the R environment.
 -   `r pkg("cdlTools")`.
 Downloads USDA National Agricultural Statistics Service (NASS) cropscape data for a specified state.
 -   Package `r pkg("csodata")` Download data from Central Statistics Office (CSO) of Ireland.

 # <a name="specific"></a>Specific Techniques/ Methods

 ## A Small Area Estimation TS
--   Package `r pkg("sae")` include functions for small area estimation, for example, direct estimators, the empirical best predictor and composite estimators.
+-   Package `r pkg("sae")` provides functions for small area estimation (basic area- and unit-level model, Fay-Herriot model with spatial/ temporal correlations), for example, direct estimators, the empirical best predictor and composite estimators.
--   Package `r pkg("rsae")` provides functions to estimate the parameters of the basic unit-level small area estimation (SAE) model (aka nested error regression model) by means of maximum likelihood (ML) or robust ML.
+-   Package `r pkg("rsae")` provides functions to estimate the parameters of the basic unit-level small area estimation (SAE) model (aka nested error regression model) by means of maximum likelihood (ML) or robust M-estimation.
 On the basis of the estimated parameters, robust predictions of the area-specific means are computed (incl.
 MSE estimates; parametric bootstrap).
 The current version (rsae 0.4-x) does not allow for categorical independent variables.
--   Package `r pkg("emdi")` contains functions that support estimating, assessing and mapping regional disaggregated indicators.
+-   Package `r pkg("emdi")` provides functions that support estimating, assessing and mapping regional disaggregated indicators.
     So far, estimation methods comprise direct estimation, the model-based unit-level approach Empirical Best Prediction, the area-level model and various extensions of it, as well as their precision estimates.
 The assessment of the used model is supported by a summary and diagnostic plots.
-For a suitable presentation of estimates, map plots can be easily created and exported
+For a suitable presentation of estimates, map plots can be easily created and exported.
--   Package `r pkg("nlme")` provides facilities to fit Gaussian linear and nonlinear mixed-effects models and `r pkg("lme4")` provides facilities to fit linear and generalized linear mixed-effects model, both used in small area estimation.
--   The `r pkg("hbsae")` package provides functions to compute small area estimates based on a basic area or unit-level model.
+-   Package `r pkg("hbsae")` provides functions to compute small area estimates based on a basic area or unit-level model.
 The model is fit using restricted maximum likelihood, or in a hierarchical Bayesian way.
-Auxilary information can be either counts resulting from categorical variables or means from continuous population information.
+Auxiliary information can be either counts resulting from categorical variables or means from continuous population information.
+-   Package `r pkg("BayesSAE")` provides Bayesian
+    estimation methods that range from the basic Fay-Herriot model to its improvement such as You-Chapman models, unmatched models, spatial models and so on.
--   With package `r pkg("JoSAE")` point and variance estimation for the generalized regression (GREG) and a unit level empirical best linear unbiased prediction EBLUP estimators can be made at domain level.
+-   Package `r pkg("JoSAE")` provides point and variance estimation for the generalized regression (GREG) and a unit level empirical best linear unbiased prediction EBLUP estimators can be made at domain level.
 It basically provides wrapper functions to the `r pkg("nlme")` package that is used to fit the basic random effects models.
--   The package `r pkg("BayesSAE")` also allows for Bayesian methods range from the basic Fay-Herriot model to its improvement such as You-Chapman models, unmatched models, spatial models and so on.
 ## B Microsimulation and Generation of Synthetic Data MT
 -   The `r pkg("MicSim")` package includes methods for microsimulations.
 Given a initial population, mortality rates,